Lezalith/RenPy-Discord-Presence/README.md

 Same rules apply for both Actions:

 - They are sensitive as long as Presence was successfully initialized.
 - They are selected if properties given to the Action inside the screen match currently shown properties.
-Exception to this is `start` - if it's not specified inside the screen but is present in currently shown properties, it is ignored in the comparison.
+Exception to this is `start` - if it's not specified inside the screen but is present in currently shown properties, it is considered to be `"start_time` in the comparison.

 Here's an example of a simple screen with both Actions present.
 [Almost identical example is below](https://github.com/Lezalith/RenPy_Discord_Presence#screen-example).
 ```py